 ITAL 400 (Spring)

 Students majoring in Italian Studies will often take three to four 320-topics courses.
-However, some courses taken outside the Italian program which focus on Italian culture may also count to fulfill the major’s core requirements and/or area of emphasis.
-These outside courses must be approved by the Italian Studies Coordinator in order for them to count toward the major.
+However, some courses taken outside the Italian program that focus on Italian culture may also count to fulfill the major’s core requirements and/or area of emphasis.
+These outside courses must be approved by the Chair of the Italian Department in order for them to count toward the major.
 For a list of some of these courses, visit Curriculum and Courses on the Dickinson Italian Studies website.
-If you have taken a course related to Italy and/or Italian which is not listed on our website and you think that it should count toward the major, do not hesitate to contact your Italian Studies advisor for approval.
+IMPORTANT: If you have taken a course related to Italy and/or Italian which is not listed on our website and you think that it should count toward the major, do not hesitate to contact your Italian Studies advisor for approval.

 INTERNATIONAL BUSINESS AND MANAGEMENT MAJORS